astronomer/docs/astro/create-first-dag.md

 You can use DAG-only deploys to quickly update your Astro Deployment.

-1. Run the following command to enable DAG-only code deploys.
+1. Run the following command to enable DAG-only code deploys on your Deployment.

     ```sh
     astro deployment update --dag-deploy enable